9VZZH7/doom-nano-for-spic-board/README.md

 - You can move through the map, collide with walls, collect items and interact with enemies.
 I could also add the jogging effect, like Doom´s one.
 - The enemies AI, despite is very simple, I think works very well and it´s enough for the purpose of the game.
 Looks very similar to  Imp enemy from original Doom.
 - For the HUD, I realized that the native `print` from Adafruit's library uses too much memory.
 So I've implemented my custom text rendering methods and a custom font which includes only needed characters and some icons.
 - FPS and memory consumption has been improved using a slim and customized version of the SSD1306 lib from Adafruit.
-Thanks  [@miracoly](https://github.com/miracoli) -> Which doe not hold true for my implementation
+Thanks  [@miracoly](https://github.com/miracoli) -> Which does not hold true for my implementation
 - Now it has a basic sound support through Pin 9.
 Thanks again [@miracoly](https://github.com/miracoli)! -> Since the SPiC-Board has no sound output, I did cut this feature

 (I'd like) To do: